wmww/Python-plus-plus/readme.md

 _A framework for cross language development_

 ## About
 Python++ is a framework for creating Python/C++ [polyglots](https://en.wikipedia.org/wiki/Polyglot_(computing)), programs valid in both programming languages.
 Specifically, it is a collection of boilerplate code and guidelines that allows you to write a single program which will produce the same output when compiled with a C++ compiler or run with a Python interpreter.
 It does this with heavy usage of C style macros as well as numerous hacks of the syntax of both languages.
 No external transpiler or preprocessor (aside from the standard C/C++ preprocessor) is needed.
 The exact same Python++ file can be fed in unmodified to a stock C++ compiler and a stock Python interpreter and you will get the same output.
-Python++ was developed by William W Wold for the Stupid Shit No One Needs and Terrible Ideas Hackathon 2017.
+Python++ was originally developed by William W Wold for the Stupid Shit No One Needs and Terrible Ideas Hackathon 2017.

 ## Overview
 Python++ consists of 4 things: